Skip to main content Go to home page

 You must tell us in writing as soon as possible if circumstances beyond your control prevent you from meeting this requirement for whichever grant, concession or discount you have received.

-With two or more owners on title, at least one has to satisfy the residency requirement but it is not necessary for the same owner to live in the property for the entire 12 months.
+With 2 or more owners on title, at least 1 has to satisfy the residency requirement but it is not necessary for the same owner to live in the property for the entire 12 months.

 Please note your home must be lawfully fit for residential occupation to be considered your PPR.